madifz/100-days-of-code/log.md

 ### Day 8: Feb 10, 2020

-Cmpleted lessons 320 - 336 of Complete Machine Learning and Data Science: Zero to Mastery.
+Completed lessons 320 - 336 of Complete Machine Learning and Data Science: Zero to Mastery.
 Exercise code for lesson 320 (Find Duplicates) 325 (Tesla) below.
 7 more lessons before I complete python core and can move on to ML part of the course.

 ```
 # Exercise: check for duplicates in list